Fort Worth Criminal Defense Lawyer

 - Drug crimes

 - Weapon Charges

 - Juvenile Crimes

 If you have been charged with a criminal offense, you are encouraged to speak with a Ft.
 Worth/Tarrant County criminal attorney to discuss the consequences of your criminal charge(s).

 Contact Us Today

+No matter your criminal charges, contact us as soon as possible for a free initial consultation.
 We will be able to discuss your charges, our experience in this area, and how we would handle a case while defending you in court.
 We know how important it is for our clients to be confident in our work, and this consultation is a good opportunity for us to answer any questions that you may have.